biancamircea/ZKFlag/README.md

 Once the services are up and running, you can manage the server at: http://localhost:5173

+### Initial Setup
+Initially, the database will contain a single user with the role of "System Admin".
+This role ensures secure and controlled access to all server resources.
+Specifically, the System Admin can create and delete users, projects, instances, and environments, and assign users to projects/instances based on their roles.

+### User Roles

+There are 3 types of roles:

+System Admin: Full control over the server's resources.
+Project Admin: Can create toggles and set activation constraints within their projects.
+Instance Admin: Can enable/disable toggles at the project level, based on available environments.
+Additionally, the Instance Admin can set a payload at the environment level and modify constraint values based on the instance's needs.

 ## 2. Integrating with Client Applications
 ### 2.1.
 Integration with SDK